-- 5.1 Except as provided in Section 5.2(5), approved awards will be payable by March 15 after the end of the Plan year; provided, however, that no amounts shall be paid until the Committee has certified in writing pursuant to Section 4.1 that the relevant performance goals were satisfied. - 5.2 An award that would otherwise be payable to an employee who is not employed on the award payment date will be prorated, or the individual will be ineligible for an award, as follows: - Terminated due to disability under long term disability plan - Retirement (at age 55 or older with ten years or more of service) (2) - Voluntary or involuntary resignation or termination prior to retirement without mutual written agreement - Resignation pursuant to mutual (4) written agreement - (5) Leave of absence
+5.1 Except as provided in Section 5.2(5), approved awards will be payable by March 15 after the end of the Plan year; provided, however, that no amounts shall be paid until the Committee has certified in writing pursuant to Section 4.1 that the relevant performance goals were satisfied.

-- (6) Death of participant
+5.2 An award that would otherwise be payable to an employee who is not employed on the award payment date will be prorated, or the individual will be ineligible for an award, as follows:

-Prorated based on active service during plan year
+(1) Terminated due to disability under long term disability plan Prorated based on active service during plan year (2) Retirement (at age 55 or older with ten years or more of service) Prorated based on active service during plan year (3) Voluntary or involuntary resignation or termination prior to retirement without mutual written agreement No award (4) Resignation pursuant to mutual written agreement Prorated based on active service during plan year if agreed to by the Company.
+(5) Leave of absence Prorated based on active service during plan year.
+(6) Death of participant Prorated based on active service during plan year; award paid to participant's estate.